 When purchasing a new in-ground swimming pool, you need to determine what size pool pump is required.
-There is tendency to purchase a bigger pump than is necessary thinking bigger is best.
+There is a tendency to purchase a bigger pump than what is necessary, because people think bigger is better.
 However, not only does this lead to higher operating costs, but you may also be overpowering your filter system.
-As a general rule you should have a pump that filters all the water in a pool in an 8 hour period.
-This page will show you how to select a pump that filters all the water in your pool in 8 hours.
+As a general rule you should have a pump that filters all the water in a pool in an eight-hour period.
+This page will show you how to select a pump that filters all the water in your pool in eight hours.

 Tips & Warnings

 Your first step is to determine the number of gallons of water in your pool.
 The formulas for calculating the gallons depend on the shape of your pool.